 For example, under the domain of Deployment on the CompTIA Cloud+ exam objectives, candidates must know how to integrate components into a cloud solution (3.1), provision storage in cloud environments (3.2), deploy cloud networking solutions (3.3), configure the appropriate sizing for deployment (3.4) and perform cloud migrations (3.5).

-As businesses continue to move to the cloud, the demand for cloud specialists has increased exponentially.
+As organizations continue to move to the cloud, the demand for cloud specialists has increased exponentially.
 In fact, CompTIA projects an increase of 7% for cloud specialists with 46,600 net new jobs expected between 2019 and 2029.
 The best part?
 According to the Bureau of Labor Statistics (BLS), the median annual wage for a computer systems analyst (which cloud specialist falls under) in 2021 is $93,730.

 2. Systems Engineer